aws-samples/aws-media-services-simple-vod-workflow/README.md

 - [**Automating Jobs with Lambda and S3 Event Triggers**](7-MediaConvertJobLambda/README.md) - This module guides the participant in creating an automated "watchfolder" workflow.
 Video files added to an S3 bucket automatically trigger a MediaConvert job to run on the uploaded files.

+- [**VOD AWS Elemental MediaTailor**](11-VODMediaTailor) - This module guides the participant in inserting ads to their HLS media asset stored in AWS Elemental MediaStore.

 # Start the Workshop

 Move forward to the first module for [**AWS IAM and S3**](1-IAMandS3/README.md).